-Our VectorSelect™ platform leverages leading-edge DNA library synthesis, next generation sequencing, and machine learning to dramatically increase experimental throughput and enable discovery of cell lines with otherwise unattainable and radically improved productivities.
+Our VectorSelect™ platform leverages leading-edge DNA library synthesis, next generation sequencing, and computational approaches to dramatically increase experimental throughput and enable discovery of cell lines with radically improved productivities.
 Our key innovation involves a proprietary genetic barcoding method that connects information on viral vector productivity back to the parent cell which produced it, enabling massively parallelized genetic screens of millions of candidate production cell lines simultaneously.
-As each experiment using this platform generates a large amount of genetic data, we utilize machine learning to filter trillions of possible solutions into millions of screenable genetic combinations, increasing the speed and efficacy of cell line discovery.
+As each experiment using this platform generates a large amount of genetic data, we utilize computational approaches to filter trillions of possible solutions into millions of screenable genetic combinations, increasing the speed and efficacy of cell line discovery.

 Library design and assembly